-WARNING Why You Need The SALT LOADING Protocol When Taking LUGOLS IODINE!
+WARNING Why You Need The SALT LOADING PROTOCOL When Taking LUGOLS IODINE!

 Would you like a free 15 minute health consultation with Sun Fruit Dan?
 If so you can sign up for this and find more information about the consult by clicking this link: http://sacredpurity.com/consultation.html

-When taking Lugols Iodine internally which is a supplementation form of the essential mineral Iodine one thing people need to be aware of is why many people need to perform the salt loading protocol on the same day you take Lugols Iodine.
+Lugols Iodine is a supplementation form of Iodine which is an essential mineral for people that they need for their thyroid to function optimally, for energy production, cognitive functions, and much more.

-So I have created this video "WARNING Why You Need The SALT LOADING Protocol When Taking LUGOLS IODINE!" to explain to you why a lot of people need to be doing this when taking Lugols Iodine, how to determine if you need to be doing etc.
+And one thing people need to be ideally doing alongside taking Lugols Iodine internally is the salt loading protocol and you need to know the reasons as to why etc.

-If you are someone that wants to learn all about these things fully make sure to watch this video "WARNING Why You Need The SALT LOADING Protocol When Taking LUGOLS IODINE!" from start to finish.
+If you do not know why I highly recommend you watch this video "WARNING Why You Need The SALT LOADING PROTOCOL When Taking LUGOLS IODINE! to find out all the reasons as to why.

 Check out Sun Fruit Dan’s USA or UK Amazon store to find lists of the best health and healing remedies by clicking here: